Estimated reading time: 6 minutes

 Talking about sex is hard for most of us

 It’s tough.
 These are not easy conversations.
 And the worst time to attempt this kind of conversation is during sex.
 Talking about sex requires that you set aside an intimate time and space separate from when you’re engaged in sex.
-This should be a priority.
+This is a handy tip to keep in mind.

 - I’ve heard that some partners want sex to feel close, but others only want sex when they already feel close.
 Does that fit us in any way?